Quick Answer

 - Higher staff-to-resident ratios and closer supervision

 The core distinction: assisted living assumes a resident can participate in their own care.
 Memory care does not.
+This is one of the biggest mistakes when choosing assisted living—underestimating the level of care needed.

 Why Families Wait Too Long